trueos/trueos-docs/trueos-handbook/advanced.rst

 Dual Booting
 ============

-A TrueOS® installation assumes that you have an existing primary partition to install into.
+A TrueOS® installation assumes that you have an existing GPT or primary partition to install into.
 If your computer has only one disk and TrueOS® will be the only operating system, it is fine to accept the default partitioning scheme.
 However, if you will be sharing TrueOS® with other operating systems, be careful that TrueOS® is installed into the correct partition or you may inadvertently overwrite an existing operating system.

 If you wish to install multiple operating systems on your computer, you will need the following:

 * a partition for each operating system.
 Many operating systems, including TrueOS®, can only be installed into a primary or GPT partition.
 This means that you will need to use partitioning software as described in :ref:`Creating Free Space`.

 * a backup of any existing data.
 This backup should not be stored on your computer's hard drive but on another computer or on a removable media such as a USB drive or burnt onto a DVD media.
 If you are careful in your installation, everything should go fine.
 However, you will be glad that you made a backup should something go wrong.

-When installing TrueOS® onto a computer that is to contain multiple operating systems, care must be taken to **select the correct partition** in the
+When installing TrueOS® onto a computer that is to contain multiple operating systems, care must be taken to
-:ref:`Disk Selection Screen` of the installation.
+**select the correct partition** in the :ref:`Disk Selection Screen` of the installation.
 On a system containing multiple partitions, each partition will be listed.
-Highlight the partition that you wish to install into and **make sure that you do not select a partition that already contains an operating system or data that you wish to keep.**
+Highlight the partition that you wish to install into and
+**make sure that you do not select a partition that already contains an operating system or data that you wish to keep.**

-.. warning:: **make sure that you click the "Customize" button while in the "Disk Selection" screen.** If you just click "Next" without customizing the disk layout, the installer will overwrite the contents of the primary disk.
+.. warning:: **make sure that you click the "Customize" button while in the "Disk Selection" screen.**
+   If you just click "Next" without customizing the disk layout, the installer will overwrite the contents of the primary disk.

-In TrueOS® 11, the BSD boot loader is the preferred, and default, boot loader as it provides native support for ZFS boot environments.
+In TrueOS®, the BSD boot loader is the preferred, and default, boot loader as it provides native support for ZFS boot environments.
 If you changed the default during installation, the installer will use a customized version of the GRUB boot loader that provides limited ZFS boot environment support.

 The TrueOS® version of GRUB will attempt to identify other installed operating systems, such as Windows and Linux, and add them to the GRUB boot menu.
 If your other operating system is not automatically detected, you will need to manually add an entry to the :file:`/usr/local/etc/grub.d/40_custom.dist` file.
 For more information on the syntax used, refer to the
 `GRUB Manual <http://www.gnu.org/software/grub/manual/grub.html>`_.

 .. index:: install